Independent People: Plot summary

 The narrative begins again almost thirteen years later.
-Bjartur is now remarried to a woman who had been a charity case on the parish, Finna.
+Bjartur is now remarried to a woman who had been a charity case in the parish, Finna.
 The other new inhabitants are Hallbera, Finna's mother, and the three surviving sons of Bjartur's second marriage: Helgi, Gvendur (Guðmundur) and Nonni (Jón).
 Most of the pregnancies are stillborn.

-Part of the story is told from the point of view of Nonni, who has a rich fantasy and is an alter-ego of the author.

 The family lives in hardship but the arrival of a cow makes everyone in the family but Bjartur happy, especially Finna who develops a strong bond to the animal and takes it on walks.
-It is later find out that the cow is a gift from the Women's Institute.
+It is later found out that the cow is a gift from the Women's Institute.
 Bjartur refuses to accept the gift and pays them back.

-The cow has a calf that Bjartur slaughters shortly after birth.

 The family faces a harsh winter that kills several sheep.
-Bjartur refuses to ask for help and borrow hay from other formers or from Rauðsmýri.
+Bjartur refuses to ask for help and borrow hay from other farmers or from Rauðsmýri.
 Bjartur kills the feeble family cow and Finna dies shortly thereafter.
 Afterwards a mysterious ghost starts killing sheep.
 The countrymen gather at the croft to pray.
-It is later found out that it was Helgi who then flees his house.
+It is later found out that it was Helgi, who then flees his house.
 His body is found later in the book by Bjartur.

 Bjartur travels to Vik to work as hired labor but sends the Teacher to the croft to give the children an education.
-The teacher is sick with consumption and seems also to be addictive to a stimulant drug.
-One night he rapes Ásta who becomes pregnant as a consequence.

-Ásta Sóllilja is banished from Summerhouses by Bjartur for this reason.
+The Teacher is sick with consumption and seems also to be addicted to a stimulant drug.
+One night he rapes Ásta, who becomes pregnant as a consequence, and is banished from Summerhouses by Bjartur for this reason.

-Bjartur allows Nonni to leave to America.
+Bjartur allows Nonni to leave for America.
 Some years after Nonni sends Gvendur money to come as well.
 On the day of his departure Gvendur chases a village girl, and misses his ship to America.
 He becomes infatuated and decides to buy a horse with his money.
 When he meets the girl again, she is not impressed, and Gvendur ends up staying and working with Bjartur at Summerhouses.

 In the middle of the novel, World War I commences and the prices for Icelandic mutton and wool soar, so that even the poorest farmers begin to dream of relief from their poverty.
 Since Bjartur profits from the war, he takes a loan in order to build a new house.
 The build quality ends up being poor, and after the war ends he is unable to pay his loan.
 Summerhouses ends up being sold by the bank and Bjartur leaves Summerhouses to go to Hallbera's land.
-On the way, he reunites with Ásta Sóllilja who is now a mother of two children, has tubercolosis and will likely die soon.
+On the way, he reunites with Ásta Sóllilja who is now a mother of two children, has tuberculosis, and will likely die soon.